Spotted lanternfly: Possible pest control

 As of 2013, researchers are investigating another method of controlling lanternfly populations through reduction of Ailanthus altissima populations; the use of a fungal pathogen, Verticillium nonalfalfae, has been found to effectively kill the invasive trees by causing vascular wilt.
 It is thought that lanternflies, which feed on this host plant by piercing and sucking the sap from its vasculature, may be able to "aid" in the ongoing removal of A. altissima by functioning as a vector for the V. nonalfalfae pathogen between different individuals of the insects' preferred host.
 Researchers have not yet found this to be an effective method, and more research is needed to confirm if this is possible in field settings with V. nonalfalfae or other pathogens.

 Four species of fungal entomopathogens native to the United States have been identified to cause co-epizootics in the spotted lanternfly.
 Beauveria bassiana, Batkoa major, Metarhizium pemphigi and Ophiocordyceps delicatula (in the family Entomophthoraceae) have been found to parasitize and kill the spotted lanternfly, with Beauveria bassiana having also shown an ability to kill spotted lanternflies in biopesticide trials.

 A few natural predators have been identified in the lanternfly's native habitat in China, but are not yet used in biocontrol.
 Dryinus sinicus, a dryinidae wasp, and Ooencyrtus kuvanae, a chalcid wasp, have been found to parasitize spotted lanternfly eggs and nymphs.
 Ooencyrtus kuvanae was previously introduced into the United States in 1908 for population control of Lymantria dispar dispar and was first documented to parasitize spotted lanternfly egg masses in 2017.
 Another biocontrol predator being tested is the eupelmid wasp Anastatus orientalis, due to its high rates of parasitism of eggs.
 This wasp is under investigation in South Korea and in the United States, where it is being evaluated under quarantine until researchers are certain it will not become an invasive species and attack other insects.

+New York City officials have encouraged members of the public to kill individual spotted lanternflies on sight, abandoning earlier efforts that encouraged residents to scrape the insects' eggs off trees.
+In a 2023 interview with The New York Times, Cornell University entomologist Daniel Gilrein described the killing of individual insects as making residents feel engaged and empowered, while only having a "marginal" effect on the lanternfly population.